shd101wyy/Yo/DESIGN.md

 // oldName == String.from("Alice")
 ```

-## Order based lifetime checking
+## Explicit lifetime orders

-Unlike Rust, which requires specify lifetime parameters when defining a data structure or a function, **Mo** uses a simple memory management technique called **Order based lifetime checking** which doesn't require the lifetime parameters.
+Unlike Rust, which requires specify lifetime parameters when defining a data structure or a function, **Mo** uses a simple memory management technique called **Explicit lifetime orders** which doesn't require the lifetime parameters.

 We use the lifetime **order** to denote the lifetime of values.